-Figure 2.16 - e-Invoice rejection and cancellation workflow (API)
+Figure 2.15 - e-Invoice rejection and cancellation workflow (API)

-Example 4 (using API, Step 1 to Step 7)
+Example 4 (using API, Step 1 to Step 6)

 Hebat Group (Buyer) obtains supplies of various fresh produce for all its hypermarket outlets directly from Fresh Food Hub (Supplier), once a week.
 For each sale made, Fresh Food Hub uses its own ERP system to generate and issue e-Invoices via API in XML / JSON format.
 Fresh Food Hub will be required to attach its digital signature on the e-Invoice to validate that the invoice originated from Fresh Food Hub.
-Upon validation of the e-Invoice by IRBM, Fresh Food Hub embeds a QR code which contains a validated link to the validated e-Invoice and shares it with Hebat Group.
+Upon validation of the e-Invoice by IRBM, Fresh Food Hub embeds a QR code which contains a validation link to the visual representation of the validated e-Invoice and shares it with Hebat Group.

 Upon receiving the e-Invoice, Hebat Group's Finance Manager detected errors on the quantity and pricing for certain products.
 Within 72 hours, Hebat Group requested for a rejection of the said e-Invoice from Fresh Food Hub via MyInvois Portal or API (depending on the e-Invoice model adopted by Hebat Group) and included an explanation on the errors detected.
-Upon requesting for a rejection of the e-Invoice, a notification was sent by IRBM to both Fresh Food Hub and Hebat Group via API and/or e-mail.
+Upon requesting for a rejection of the e-Invoice, a notification was sent by IRBM to both Fresh Food Hub and Hebat Group.
 Fresh Food Hub contacted Hebat Group's Finance Manager immediately to discuss on the errors and once the errors have been verified, Fresh Food Hub reissues a revised e-Invoice (and the process of issuing e-Invoice is repeated).

-2.4.7 Step 8 - Storing e-Invoices
+2.4.6 Step 7 - Storing e-Invoices

-All e-Invoices submitted via API will be stored in IRBM's database.
+All validated e-Invoices will be stored in IRBM's database.
 Notwithstanding the storage of the e-Invoice, taxpayers are reminded to retain sufficient records and documentation in relation to the transaction.

-Figure 2.17 - Storing of e-Invoice workflow (API)
+Figure 2.16 - Storing of e-Invoice workflow (API)